Archive for the 'Chocolate Etc.' Category

 1) Take a bar or two of your favorite chocolate.

-I happen to like sugarfree chocolate, but sometimes this can get kind of boring, which is why I came up with the idea for turning it into truffles.
+I happen to like sugarfree chocolate, but sometimes this can get kind of boring, which is why I came up with the idea of turning it into truffles.

 See, I bought a huge stash at the grocery store when it was on sale, and I don’t like tham all that much.